Learning without Forgetting for Vision-Language Models: Experiment

-\textbf{Different backbone weights:} The comparison in Section~\ref{sec:benchmark} is based on LAION-400M pre-trained CLIP.
+The comparison in Section~\ref{sec:benchmark} is based on LAION-400M pre-trained CLIP.
 As another popular pre-trained weight, we also explore the performance of the weights provided by OpenAI.
-We report the last accuracy $\mathcal{A}_B$ of four competitive methods on nine benchmarks in Figure~\ref{figure:ablationa}.
-We report the full results of the incremental performance in the supplementary.
 As depicted in the figure, \name still performs the best on all datasets among all compared methods.